Probing Robust Majorana Signatures by Crossed Andreev Reflection with a Quantum Dot

-\emph{Conclusion.}\textemdash{} We have studied the ZBCPs and the Fano factors of the T-shaped structure.
-We have shown that the ZBCP of the normal-metal lead is always quantized to $\frac{2e^{2}}{h}$ at zero temperature before braiding, which is quite robust at finite temperature when the QD is on-resonance.
+We have studied the ZBCPs and the Fano factors of the T-shaped structure.
+We have shown that the ZBCP of the normal-metal lead is always quantized to $2e^{2}/h$ at zero temperature before braiding, which is quite robust at finite temperature when the QD is on-resonance.
+This quantized conductance can entirely arise from the Majorana-induced crossed Andreev reflection, which is protected by the energy gap of the superconducting lead.
 After Majorana braiding, the quantized ZBCP shifts and becomes dependent on the line widths $\Gamma_{\mathrm{L}}$, $\Gamma_{\mathrm{R}}$ and the QD level $\epsilon_{\mathrm{d}}$.
 This variation is owing to the introduction of spin-flip tunneling between the Majorana lead and the QD after braiding.
-By analyzing the Fano factors, we have found that crossed Andreev reflection dominates over conventional Andreev reflection when $\epsilon_{\mathrm{d}}\gg\Delta$.
+By analyzing the quantized Fano factors, we have found that the crossed Andreev reflection dominates over the conventional Andreev reflection when $\epsilon_{\mathrm{d}}\gg\Delta$.
 We have also found a novel kind of crossed Andreev reflection equivalent to the splitting of the $3e$ charge quanta.
-The quantized ZBCPs and Fano factors can absolutely come from nonlocal Majorana-induced corssed Andreev reflection, which provides strong fingerprint for MZMs.
+The quantized ZBCPs and Fano factors induced by the nonlocal crossed Andreev reflection provide strong fingerprint for MZMs.